 K. V. Lakshmi

-Scientific Director, Baruch '60 Center for Biochemical Solar Energy Research and Associate Professor
+Professor and Director, Baruch '60 Center For Biochemical Solar Energy Research

 - 54. C. S. Coates, S. Milikisiyants, R. Chatterjee, M. Whittaker, J. Whittaker and K. V. Lakshmi “Superoxidized Mn(III)Mn(IV) Catalase as a Model for the Oxygen Evolving Complex of Photosystem II” (2015) J. Phys.
 Chem.
 B, 119, 4905.
 (Featured Cover Article)

 - 50. R. Chatterjee, C. S. Coates, A. M. Meenaghan, S. Milikisiyants, C-I. Sophia Lee, A. Wagner, O. G. Poluektov and K. V. Lakshmi “Snapshots of Biological Proton-Coupled Electron Transfer: Electron-Nuclear Double Resonance Spectroscopy of Tyrosine Intermediates in Photosystem II” (2013) Biochemistry, 52, 4781.

 - 49. S. Milikisiyants, R. Chatterjee, C. S. Coates, F. M. K. Koua, J-R. Shen and K. V. Lakshmi “The Structure and Activation of Substrate Water Molecules in the S2 State of Photosystem II Studied by Hyperfine Sublevel Correlation Spectroscopy” (2012) Energy Environ.
 Sci., 5, 7747.